jfbrennan/m-/README.md

 - Leverages the modern web platform
 - Easiest codebase to maintain, use, and debug

-Try Mdash right now by simply linking to the CDN files below and visiting the [doc site](https://www.mdash.dev) for code samples and full API documentation.
+Try Mdash right now by linking to the CDN files below and visiting the [doc site](https://www.mdash.dev) for code samples and full API documentation.

 ## Quick Start
 Insert this in the `<head>` section of your project and you're all set: